Healthy roots, healthy foundations

-We can compare a person's early development to the first stages of tree growth.
+We can compare a person’s early development to the growth of trees.
 For people and for trees, a strong start lays the foundation for a healthy life.

-The very beginning of a tree's life, when the roots are starting to grow, is comparable to the first stage of human development from conception to about age eight.
+The very beginning of a tree’s life, when the roots are starting to grow, is similar to the first stage of human development - conception to about age 8.
 At this point in development, many factors affect future health and well-being.

 With healthy roots, it is likely that a tree will flourish and grow to a point where it is firmly established.

-A strong foundation of positive early experiences sets the child up to be able to learn and grow and helps establish him/her on the path to adulthood.
+A strong foundation of positive early experiences sets the child up to be able to learn, to grow and helps establish them on the path to adulthood.

 As a tree grows to maturity, its health and longevity depend a great deal on whether its roots are firm or fragile.
 Having a healthy, full-grown tree is more likely when early conditions were positive.